Code-Institute-Submissions/xhulja14-Boutique-Arion_AugResub/README.md

 * The first step of testing my code is checking if my website is responsive.
 * When i [run](https://8000-aquamarine-finch-si3u5yft.ws-eu08.gitpod.io/) the server and open in browser i can see my website responding as it should .
+* When i click on [register](https://browser-aquamarine-finch-si3u5yft.ws-eu08.gitpod.io/workspace/Boutique-Arion/media/Screenshot%20%28116%29.png) heroku app i can create an account using the [Temp Mail](https://temp-mail.org/en/view/84f45ad3cc8c75e696a8ab0f21a9ebc5) with the disposable temporary email and after conforming the email, im able to login.
 * When i try to [login](https://browser-aquamarine-finch-si3u5yft.ws-eu08.gitpod.io/workspace/Boutique-Arion/media/Screenshot%20%28111%29.png) i can succesfully login.
 * When i [add](https://browser-aquamarine-finch-si3u5yft.ws-eu08.gitpod.io/workspace/Boutique-Arion/media/Screenshot%20%28112%29.png) products to the bag is working as expected.
 * WHen i [create](https://browser-aquamarine-finch-si3u5yft.ws-eu08.gitpod.io/workspace/Boutique-Arion/media/Screenshot%20%28114%29.png) a product as an admin of the store, is created succesfully.